| Little Rock, Arkansas

 buzzing from the experience.
 For those lucky people that were able to attend, they know

+what I am talking about.
 So that is my story.
 Please feel free to email me and I also would like you to become

 familiar with The Fat James Band.
 We are headed to Europe in May to play the Moulon Blues